imagej/imagej.github.io/_pages/MicrotubuleTracker.md

 Next, the user selects the movie.
 The movie to be uploaded is the original movie coming out of the microscope.
 In simple mode, the program will do a pseudo flat-field correction by default.
 This preprocessed movie will only be used for object recognition of seeds, not for end-point detection.
 End point detection will always be performed on the original image.

 In the advanced mode, the user has the option to either perform a flat-field correction and apply a median filter of a chosen radius.
 Alternatively, the user can upload their own preprocessed movie.
-(Read more about [Preprocessing(MTrack)](PreprocessingMTrack )).
+(Read more about [Preprocessing(MTrack)](Preprocessing(MTrack) "wikilink")).

 For the movie type, choose one of the three supported options:

 -   Two channel image as hyper-stack (both channels in one image)
 -   Concatenated seed image followed by time-lapse images
 -   Single channel time-lapse images

 Please choose an output file directory.
 The trajectory files will be written as .txt files.
 By default, trajectories will be saved in the current working directory with the name of the movie.